-- 2.8.1 Key locations for growth within the district have been established through the Core Strategy, based on the identification of settlements that have a range of services.
-This has been done to ensure the best use of existing facilities and the most efficient provision of new facilities can be achieved. - 2.8.2 Spatial Policy 1 'Settlement Hierarchy' sets out which settlements fall under which category.
-Spatial Policy 2 'Spatial Distribution of Growth' sets out the strategy for growth and the wider objectives that development will help secure.
+2.8.1 Key locations for growth within the district have been established through the Core Strategy, based on the identification of settlements that have a range of services.
+This has been done to ensure the best use of existing facilities and the most efficient provision of new facilities can be achieved.

+2.8.2 Core Strategy Spatial Policy 1 'Settlement Hierarchy' sets out which settlements fall under which category.
+Core Strategy Spatial Policy 2 'Spatial Distribution of Growth' sets out the strategy for growth and the wider objectives that development will help secure.
 Spatial Policy 2 also identifies the anticipated level of growth for each settlement.
-Specific land provision has been made for urban extensions to Newark in the Core Strategy. - 2.8.3 The A&DM DPD will identify allocations for housing, employment and mixed use development within other settlements (Ollerton & Boughton, Southwell, Rainworth, Clipstone, Bildworth, Bilsthorpe, Collingham, Edwinstowe, Farnsfield, Lowdham and Sutton on Trent), confirm the extent of the urban extensions and also identify smaller allocations within Newark..
+Specific land provision has been made for urban extensions to Newark in the Core Strategy.

+2.8.3 The A&DM DPD identifies allocations for the following general categories: